Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 11 projects likely to impact the area.
+AreaSearch identified a total of eleven projects likely to impact the area.
 Notable projects include Hills Quarter Everton Hills, Everton Hills Central, Les Hughes Sporting Complex Netball Clubhouse Upgrade, and Albany Links Estate Stage 5 & 6.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.